john-baxter/oystercard/README.md

 ### Step 4
 attr_reader :variable (list any extra variables after, by comma)\
 this makes a 'window' in the object that allows other objects to see inside and 'read' the value of a/the specified variable. \
 poke around online/google/relish for resources to help with rspec syntax when forming the tests.
-It's important to have the test run correctly so that we know the 'failure' is to do witht the code failing, not the rspec being written incorrectly.
+It's important to have the test run correctly so that we know the 'failure' is to do with the code failing, not the rspec being written incorrectly.

 #### User story
 ```